biobricks/level-tree-index/README.md

-A tree structure index for leveldb.
+A streaming tree structure index for leveldb.

 Reference every value in your leveldb to its parent, e.g. by setting value.parentKey to the key of the parent, then level-tree-index will keep track of the full path for each value and allow you to look up parents and children and stream the entire tree or a part thereof.